 I would say from about the age of seven and up, I felt a little bit different from other girls.
 I was never fat by any means, but I remember always thinking I was bigger.
 This was never a problem for me, and it never became a problem, until right after that trip in 2005.
 To be honest, I always thought : “I’m just bigger boned, and there’s nothing I can do about it.”
 I wasn’t aware that I could diet, or go to the gym and exercise.
 I didn’t have any clue that there was something I could do to make me not so “big-boned.”
 I also thought that people only exercised if they liked sports, and I was never a sports person.
 I have never been a fan of competition.

 So, the day after seeing this picture, September 4, 2005, I decided I was going to do something about it.
-I woke up that morning, at the young age of 14, and told myself “I’m going to stay home from school today (I was allowed to stay home as long as I maintained consistently high grades), and I’m going to research everything I can about weight loss, and I’m going to get the body I’ve never had.”
+I woke up that morning, at the young age of 14, and told myself “I’m going to stay home today, and I’m going to research everything I can about weight loss, and I’m going to get the body I’ve never had.”
 Believe me when I say: I did, and then some.

 That day, everything changed for me.
 I stayed in from morning until night researching everything I could get my hands on.
 I started printing out anything I thought could help me.
 I began organizing these papers between the dividers of a binder that I went out and bought, dedicated solely to weight loss.
 I printed out calendars, calorie spreadsheets, inspirational pictures, and I printed out a page that had a “before” picture, and an empty space where I would put my “after” picture.

 I remember that first month like it was yesterday.
 Every day when I woke up, I’d weigh myself, get ready for school, go downstairs and make a Balance protein shake, drink it down, and pack a Balance bar that I would have for lunch.
 I did this every day for four weeks.
-Each day that I accomplished it (which was every day), I would write a “B” in that day’s box on my calendar.
+Each day that I accomplished it (which was every day), I would write a “B” (to represent drinking a Balance drink for breakfast and having a bar for lunch) in that day’s box on my calendar.

 Almost every afternoon when I came home from school, I’d make a baked potato with either tomato or broccoli, and a little bit of cheese sprinkled on top.
 Then I’d ask my mom to drop my boyfriend and I off at the gym.
 I’d do cardio for one hour, while he lifted weights.
 Then I’d spend a second hour with him, learning about lifting weights.
 I was working out two hours a day, plus pushing myself every day in P.E. during school.